ricardoschullerSL/ricardo-bank-server/README.md

 Just a hacky implementation of the Open Banking APIs so a phone app can be tested against it.

-It saves users to a mySQL database.
+It saves users to a MySQL database.
 Third Party Providers (TPPs) can then dynamically register by presenting a correct software statement.
 This will return client credentials that can be used to retrieve access/refresh tokens.

 To get it working you need a `resources` folder in `main` with `application.properties` , `ec256-key-pair.pem`, and `keystore.p12`.